Finance glossary

 SavingsTax-Free Savings Account.
 Investment growth and withdrawals are tax free.

-Example: You can withdraw TFSA gains without paying capital gains tax.
+Example: Example: You can withdraw TFSA gains without paying capital gains tax.

 FHSA